Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-8-communication.md

 ### Implicit Communication ###

-From my discussions with Ngnghm emerged the notion communications being explicit or implicit.
+From my discussions with Ann emerged the notion communications being explicit or implicit.

 In the case of explicit communication, a process specifically names another process,